 Renewal of the Forest

 Because the trees were planted over a relatively short period, they are beginning to decline at about the same time.
-To preserve the treasured forest, the Presidio Trust is gradually replanting cypress, pine, eucalyptus, and even redwood guided by the Presidio Vegetation Management Plan.
-Since 2001, more than 3,500 trees have been planted.
+To preserve the treasured forest, the Presidio Trust is gradually replanting cypress, pine, eucalyptus, and even redwood guided by the 2001 Presidio Vegetation Management Plan.
+Over the past decade, the Presidio Trust’s forestry crew has planted 27 acres of young trees at 44 sites.
+In total, 3,500 trees have been planted.